SuperOfficeDocs/superoffice-docs/docs/ui/web-app/tutorials/custom-archive-control/4-add-archive-action-button.md

 </control>
 ```

-The **Add** button explicitly defines a Javascript routine that will open the **Person** dialog.
+The **Add** button explicitly defines a JavaScript routine that will open the **Person** dialog.
 The idea that the `person_id` set to 0 indicates the person dialog will create a new person.

 The delete button is more discrete and uses the `linkhint` attribute to specify which action to perform.
-The linkhint value of "nav=deletePerson" means execute the javascript code defined in the *SoArchiveControlLinkInfoTypes.config* where the `linkinfo` element with a `type` value equal to *deletePerson* and `subtype` value equal to *click*.
+The linkhint value of "nav=deletePerson" means execute the JavaScript code defined in the *SoArchiveControlLinkInfoTypes.config* where the `linkinfo` element with a `type` value equal to *deletePerson* and `subtype` value equal to *click*.

 ``` xml
 <linkinfo type="deletePerson" subtype="click">